gravitational/workshop/docker.md

 **Entry point**

-We can improve our image by supplying `entrypoint`
+We can improve our image by supplying `entrypoint`:

 ```bash